brpandey/hangman/README.md

-* The random secret generation option allows you to play without knowing the secret hangman word(s) beforehand as the game randomly selects the secrets to play against.
+* The random secret generation option allows you to play without knowing the secret hangman word(s) beforehand as the game randomly selects the secret(s) to play against.

 * Robot games are auto-guessed based on simple strategy heuristics.
 Player game archival can be captured through logging, e.g. --log option